szpajder/dumpvdl2/README.md

 -- - Other options:
---   - Etsy StatsD:             requested: ON, enabled: TRUE --   - SQLite:                  requested: ON, enabled: TRUE -- Configuring done
+--   - Etsy StatsD:             requested: ON, enabled: TRUE --   - SQLite:                  requested: ON, enabled: TRUE --   - ZeroMQ:                  requested: ON, enabled: TRUE --   - Raw frame output:        requested: ON, enabled: TRUE -- Configuring done
 ```

-Here you can verify whether all the SDR drivers that you need were properly
+Here you can verify whether all the optional components that you need were properly
 detected and enabled.
 Then compile and install the program:

 ```